Transfer Application Process

 The enrollment deposit will be waived for students receiving state or federal need-based grants or full financial assistance.
 If you qualify for the waiver, you must still submit the Admitted Student Reply by the deadline.
 You know you qualify for the waiver if:

-- You have received a Federal Student Aid Report with an Expected Family Contribution of $5,000 or less listed.
+- You have received a Federal Student Aid Report with an Expected Family Contribution of $0.

 - You are a candidate for an Athletic Scholarship.